CodeJugalbandi/ExploringConcurrency/scratch/fp_to_the_rescue/README.md

 println(weatherAndPlacesNearby)
 ```

 **BRAHMA** We can make this parallel and speed-up the execution.
-Lets see this in action using Threads from Threadpool in C#.
+Lets see this in action by using Threads from Threadpool in C#.

 ```csharp
 using System;